siwS/mavericks/README.md

 # Team - Mavericks

+This project was our `Google Dev Fest 2019` Hackathon project.

 @fortune @sai @sofia @serena

 ## Google Dev Fest hackathon

-For Google Dev Fest Hackathon we built a prototype that allows us to identify racist and sexist comments in Slack workspaces by using the Google Auto ML product and the Slack API.
+For `Google Dev Fest` Hackathon we built a prototype that allows to identify racist and sexist comments in Slack workspaces.\ We used Google Auto ML product to train our model to detect hateful speeach.\
+We used the Slack API Webhooks to process and respond to messages sent in Slack channels.

-We also built a Conversational Chat bot using DialogueFlow to educate the person who sent the message about such matters.
+We built a Conversational Chat bot using `Google DialogueFlow` to educate the person who sent the message about the matter.

-Finally using the Google Speech-to-text, we were able to parse voice and analyse for inappropriate comments, and send the same message.
+Finally we used the `Google Speech-to-text` to parse voice and analyse it for inappropriate comments.

+## Dataset
-We used these 2 datasets to train our model that contained pre-classified tweets as racists, or sexists:
+We used these 2 datasets to train our model that contained pre-classified racist or sexist tweets:

 - https://github.com/ZeerakW/hatespeech
 - https://github.com/AkshitaJha/NLP_CSS_201